Juventud de Las Piedras

-Club Atlético Juventud is a sports club from Las Piedras, Canelones in Uruguay.
+Club Atlético Juventud is a sports club based in Las Piedras, Canelones, Uruguay.
 CA Juventud won promotion to the Primera División Uruguaya to start in August 2007.

 History

 The club was born from a group of youths from Las Piedras, Uruguay who played soccer at San Isidro Catholic school.
 On December 24, 1935 the boys arrived at school expecting to play (as always having arranged the match the day before), but when they got there the priests had forbidden it as they were preparing a big nativity crèche set on the field.
 Angry, the students, among them Carlos Maria Cabrera (who would later become the first president of the club) met in the town square and decided to found the club on Christmas Eve 1935, in rebellion against the priests.

 Having created the club, Cabrera prompted them with the T-shirts to promote his father's business, who had a store on the corner of the square.
 This is how he got the club's first uniforms that were donated by the textile company ILDU as an arrangement.
 Therefore, in the first stages of its existence the club was called Club Ildu.